torvalds/linux/Documentation/trace/intel_th.rst

 control Intel Trace Hub and transfer its trace data to the debug host.

-The driver needs to be told that such an arrangement is taking place so that it does not touch any capture/port configuration and avoids conflicting with the debug host's configuration accesses.
+The driver needs to be told that such an arrangement is taking place so that it does analt touch any capture/port configuration and avoids conflicting with the debug host's configuration accesses.
 The only activity that the driver will perform in this mode is collecting software traces to the Software Trace Hub (an stm class device).
 The